awslabs/amazon-kinesis-aggregators/README.md

     http://aws.amazon.com/asl/

-Amazon Kinesis Aggregators is a Java framework which allows for the simple creation of real time aggregated time series data from data Streamed through Amazon Kinesis.
-This aggregate dataset can answer questions such as ‘how many times per second has ‘x’ occurred’ or ‘what was the breakdown by hour over the day of the streamed data containing ‘y'.
+Amazon Kinesis Aggregators is a Java framework that enables the automatic creation of real-time aggregated time series data from Amazon Kinesis streams.
+You can use this data to answer questions such as ‘how many times per second has ‘x’ occurred’ or ‘what was the breakdown by hour over the day of the streamed data containing ‘y'.
+Using this framework, you simply describe the format of the data on your stream (CSV, JSON, and so on), the granularity of times series that you require (seconds, minutes, hours, and so on), and how the data elements that are streamed should be grouped; the framework handles all the time series calculations and data persistence.
+You then simply consume the time series aggregates in your application using Amazon DynamoDB, or interact with the time series using Amazon CloudWatch or a Web Query API.
+You can also analyze the data using Hive on Amazon Elastic MapReduce, or bulk import it to Amazon Redshift.
+The process runs as a standalone Kinesis Enabled Application which only requires configuration, or can be integrated into existing Amazon Kinesis applications.

 The data is stored in a time series based on how you aggregate it.
 A dataset aggregating Telecoms Call Data Records in DynamoDB might look like this: